What is a dual enrollment?

 How do I access Disability Services under the dual enrollment program?

 Students need to register with disability services at any institution where accommodations are needed and each institution is responsible for providing services in the courses provided through their institution.
-You can contact Oregon Tech's Disability Services at 541.885.1129 TTY 541.885.1072 or email firstname.lastname@example.org.
+A guide to services and frequently asked questions about Oregon Tech's Disability Services can be accessed at http://www.oit.edu/ds.
+You can contact Oregon Tech's Disability Services at 541.885.5227 TTY 541.885.1072 or email email@example.com.

 Does Oregon Tech plan to add additional community colleges to the Dual Enrollment Partnership?